VladimirShaleev/gerium/README.md

 A framework for cross-platform game development

+> [!IMPORTANT]
-PROJECT IS UNDER ACTIVE DEVELOPMENT AND NOT READY FOR USE!
+> PROJECT IS UNDER ACTIVE DEVELOPMENT AND NOT READY FOR USE!

 The goal of this project is to implement a simple C interface (and later wrappers for other languages and environments) for constructing a frame graph.
 The frame graph represents a directed acyclic graph (DAG) of rendering passes.
 Modern rendering mechanisms require hundreds of passes to create a frame, and manual management of these passes is error-prone.
 However, by describing frame passes as a graph, we achieve the following advantages: